 If you’d like more waffle recipes, follow the link and you’ll find I have quite a lot of them.
 All delicious, of course.

 Chocolate Cake Waffles

-- Stirred in 50g golden caster sugar.
+- Stir in the sugar.

-- Spooned into four silicone waffle moulds and baked in the oven at 180℃ (160℃ fan, 350℉, Gas 4) for 17 minutes.
+- Spoon into four silicone waffle moulds and bake in the oven at 180℃ (160℃ fan, 350℉, Gas 4) for 17 minutes.
 Alternatively use a waffle iron.

 - Leave to cool a little then turn out onto a wire rack.

 - Dust with icing sugar, then pile on lemon curd, strawberries, chocolate shavings and cream if you’re feeling really decadent.